-The Group expects that the refinancing of the bond loan will be completed in due time before maturity, while the Eurobond, will be repaid.
+During October 2021, the Group refinanced the €100 million bond loan on maturity and repaid its €201 million Eurobond (Note 18).
 The Group's bilateral lines, are uncommitted credit facilities with various banks to finance general corporate needs, which have been consistently renewed in the last 20 years in accordance with the Group's finance needs.
 The Group expects it will be able to continue to renew these in the future or will refinance part of them with term loans.